 SWIFT Knowledge Center

 Most cross-border payments in the world are sent over SWIFT network.
 According to official statistics, on average 44.8 mln messages were processed by SWIFT in 2022.
-While the internet is full of articles on how SWIFT is reliable and becomes even better over time, those who pay often using SWIFT know that sometimes it takes several months to receive their payment.
-Here we have collected everything you need to know from basic terms to methodologies of SWIFT payments investigation.
+Here we have collected everything you need to know about SWIFT from basic terms to methodologies of SWIFT payments investigation.

 Take a look at our examples of MT103 forms.
 It contains structured fields with information about sender, beneficiary, banks involved, amount, currency, value and some other.
 You can find here a full description of MT103 fields.